From Court to Cannabis: The Jarred Shaw Saga

 The 34-year-old was arrested in Indonesia after customs flagged a candy shipment from Thailand.
 Inside his apartment, cops found nearly 900 grams of THC-laced gummies.
 According to reports, Shaw screamed for help and struggled with officers as they took him down.
 The raid was filmed and posted online like a trophy.

 Authorities charged him with drug smuggling.
-In Indonesia, that carries life imprisonment or execution by firing squad.
+In Indonesia, the penalty is life imprisonment or execution by firing squad.
 They made him pose in an orange shirt at a press conference like a game show loser waiting to die.
 That’s not a process, that’s humiliation.

 He says the candy was for himself and maybe his teammates.
 Doesn’t matter.
 In a place where cannabis is treated like meth, your intent is irrelevant.
 If you’re holding, you’re fucked.